DarkMachines/high-dimensional-sampling/manual/02_using_testfunctions.md

 # Using `TestFunction`s
-The `high_dimensional_sampling` package implements a variety of functions on which sampling methods can be tested.
+The `high_dimensional_sampling` package implements a variety of functions on which sampling procedures can be tested.
 These are all classes with the `functions.TestFunction` class as their base.
 This base class automatically keeps track of the number of function evaluations and performs checks on the input data to make sure it has the correct number of dimensions.
 The `TestFunction` class is abstract and can not be instantiated itself.

 ## Evaluating the function('s derivative)
 As testfunctions are implemented as classes, they can be evaluated after initialisation.
 For example, if we want to evaluate the `Cosine` testfunction at `x=2.65`, we would use the following script:

     import high_dimensional_sampling as hds